fisser001/docker-presto-cluster/README.md

 All container have been build by Docker and executed by Docker-compose.

 All given information/code belong only to Presto which was one tool of the benchmark.
-Each component of Impala has its own Docker image.
+Each component of Presto has its own Docker image.

 ## Subfolder and relevant files